General Information

 2023 Key results

-In 2023, 320 children in poor families in Hanoi, Ho Chi Minh city and Hai Phong were supported.
+In 2023, 320 children in poor families in Hanoi, Ho Chi Minh City, and Hai Phong city were supported.
 Two children started Grade 1 after obtaining their birth certificates.
 150 children received nutrition support.
 The project bought and renewed 220 health insurance cards for 220 children and their caregivers; four children were referred to healthcare services when they were sick, and one child with chronic medical conditions received monthly medication support.
 In particular, 35 children in Hanoi received health screening.
 As a result, the school retention rate significantly increased to 99.4% compared to 90% when the project started.

 Focal Person